-- Press ctrl+alt+delete, select the Power icon, and then select Shut down. - Press and hold the power button for at least 10 seconds. - Disconnect the computer from external power.
+- Press ctrl+alt+delete, select the Power icon, and then select Shut down. - Press and hold the power button for at least 10 seconds. - If your computer has a user-replaceable battery (select products only), disconnect the computer from external power, and then remove the battery.